- Home

 14. Classic fish pie

-Fish pie is another really versatile dish that allows you to use your fish and seafood of choice.
+Fish pie is another versatile dish that allows you to use your fish and seafood of choice.

-This recipe calls for white skinless fish like cod or coley, smoked haddock and peeled prawns, but again, you can use whatever you like or have.
+This recipe calls for white skinless fish like cod or coley, smoked haddock, and peeled prawns, but again, you can use whatever you like or have.

 The fish filling is mixed with leeks and a creamy sauce, and you can add in spinach and frozen peas to bulk out your pie and add extra vitamins.
 Mashed potato is the most common topping, but you can use puff pastry if you prefer – both freeze well!

-Try this classic fish pie by Olive Magazine.
+Try this classic fish pie from Olive.

 15. Campfire stew

-Made with gammon joint, beans, chopped tomatoes, celery, carrots, peppers, and a range of spices – like paprika, cumin, and coriander – this campfire stew works best in the slow cooker.
+Stews are one of the very best freezer meals around.
+While this recipe is warming, filling, and deliciously satisfying, it’s also diet-friendly and is made with gammon joint, beans, chopped tomatoes, celery, carrots, peppers, and a range of spices – like paprika, cumin, and coriander.

+This campfire stew works best in the slow cooker.
 Just throw in the ingredients in the morning, and by the afternoon, your home will be full of mouthwateringly smoky aromas.
 It’s an ideal meal to pull out of your freezer when you’re tired and hungry!

 Final thoughts…